 Muscle is a sure guarantee for a high basal metabolic rate, because muscle tissue has a more powerful metabolism than fat: each kilogram of muscle mass burns about 60kcal more energy per day than a kilogram of body fat.
 Extrapolated to a month, this corresponds to 1800kcal, to a year even 21600kcal!
 Strength training can therefore increase the basal metabolic rate.
 The body converts fat into muscle and builds up additional muscle mass.
 These burn more calories – even at rest.

 Fortunately, the basal metabolic rate is not all that concerns our energy balance.
 The body also has to fire the muscles with glucose for every step we take – and that consumes additional calories.
 Even the biggest slackers don’t lie quietly on the couch all day.
 We all get up at some point, wash up, get dressed and go to work.
-This results in an individual “activity factor” for each person, also known as PAL value (Physical Activity Level, see box p.
-53).
+This results in an individual “activity factor” for each person, also known as PAL value (Physical Activity Level).
 When standing, we consume about twice as many calories as when sitting, because the trunk and leg muscles have to keep the body in balance.
 In general, the more and the more frequently muscles are used in daily activities, the higher the calorie consumption.

 Doubling and more